FrontendMasters/front-end-handbook/practice/fd-dev-for.md

 # Front-end developers develop for...

-A front-end developer crafts HTML, CSS, and JS that runs on the web platform (e.g. a web browser) on one of the following operating systems (aka OS's):
+A front-end developer crafts HTML, CSS, and JS that typically runs on the web platform (e.g. a web browser) on one of the following operating systems (aka OS's):

 * Windows